Air-conditioning ensures our comfort and is an integral part of our current way of life. Yet, what are its effects on health?

 Air-conditioning can be beneficial, especially during a heat wave.
 It promotes sleep quality and comfort, particularly for people who are bothered by heat (i.e. pregnant women or women who have hot flashes during menopause).
 Additionally, it can reduce the risks of:

-- heat wave and dehydration, especially for susceptible people (babies, elderly or malnourished individuals, etc.)
+- heat exhaustion and dehydration, especially for vulnerable people (babies, elderly or malnourished persons, etc.)

 - symptoms associated to respiratory diseases such as chronic obstructive pulmonary disease (COPD)